dentarg/auth0-blog/_posts/2016-10-12-five-things-you-can-do-with-yarn.markdown

 ![Installation complete with Yarn](https://cdn.auth0.com/blog/blog/yarn-completed-install.png) _Installation complete_

 After the installation was complete, I went ahead to delete the *node_modules* inside my *orijin* directory and also disconnected from the internet.

-Disconnected from the internet, I ran Yarn like so again:
+I ran Yarn like so again:

 ![Installing packages offline with Yarn](https://cdn.auth0.com/blog/blog/yarn-install-offline.png) _Yarn installed the packages offline_